enspiral/handbook/guides/content-dusting.md

 ## Discuss

 The emergence of this group is discussed in [this Loomio](https://www.loomio.org/d/P97tAUYQ).
-Conversation is also happening in the [\#activation-program](https://enspiral.slack.com/messages/C56MTV8SV/convo/C56MTV8SV-1499108780.752336/) Slack channel.
 Feel free to join and weight in your thoughts!